mkitt/browser-refresh.vim/README.md

 In it's current implementation, it only works from within MacVim.
 Stay tuned for updates to other vim implementations.

-For more information on the plugin: `:help browser-refresh` within vim or take a look at the [help files](http://github.com/mkitt/browser-refresh.vim/blob/master/doc/browser-refresh.txt) on github.
+For more information on the plugin: `:h browser-refresh` within vim or take a look at the [help files](http://github.com/mkitt/browser-refresh.vim/blob/master/doc/browser-refresh.txt) on github.

 ## Install